FluegelsApps/iot-utilities/docs/app-changelog.md

 - implementation of Aruba IoT BLE-Connect functionality
     - connecting to devices via sensors
     - authenticating, pairing and bonding with devices via sensors
-    - reading and writing on GATT-services of connected devices
+    - reading and writing on GATT-services/characteristics of connected devices
     - support of GATT-Notification and GATT-Indication (currently only in interaction)
     - Philips Hue control panel (BETA)
 - BLE-Connect presets